Over 2,400 Killed In Haiti Gang Violence Since January: UN - UrduPoint

 In addition, she said, "951 people have been kidnapped" during the same period.

-And as anger grows over the gang violence, she warned that a rise in popular justice movements and self-defence groups was spurring further violence.
+And as anger grows, she warned that a rise in popular justice movements and self-defence groups was fuelling the fire.

 "Since April 24 up to mid-August, more than 350 people have been lynched by local people and vigilante groups," she said, adding that of those, 310 were alleged gang members and one was a police officer.